Uissigheim family

-The Uissigheim family were minor Frankish nobility at Uissigheim, south-east of Wertheim.
+The Uissigheim family were a minor Frankish German noble family at Uissigheim, south-east of Wertheim.
 The family - Arnold von Uissigheim "King Armleder" (executed 1336), his father and his brothers - were expelled from their land for ten years in 1333 as the result of a complaint by the Count of Wertheim in 1333.
 Later members of the family are noted occasionally.
 The family coat of arms consists of a red and silver checker pattern.